krivadna/Urlshortnerwithtracking/README.md

 ### 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Proprietary License - see the [LICENSE](LICENSE) file for details.

 The only URL shortener + logger that securely masks any extension over a secured network, bypassing blacklist filters! 🛡️